tomsilver/multitask-personalization/README.md

 ## Check Installation

 Run `./run_ci_checks.sh`.
-It should complete with all green successes in 5-10 seconds.
+It should complete with all green successes 1 minute or so.

 ## Running Experiments